 I was happy to meet up with a good friend and spend some time sipping Gran Torinos and eating tacos.

 However, the weather was awful.
-For May, it had been cool in Nevada but it was really cool in San Diego.
-And rainy.
+It had been cool in Nevada but it was really cool and rainy in San Diego for three straight days.

 I didn’t last long.
-Baja called and I quickly crossed the border to Tijuana and immediately hopped on a bus to Ensenada.
+Baja called and I quickly crossed the border to Tijuana.
+I immediately hopped on a bus headed to Ensenada.
 I’m no stranger to Baja Norte but Ensenada was a new city for me.
 It’s a beautiful drive down the coast from Tijuana.
 Even on a bus.
-The sight of the ocean nearly made me cry since it had been almost a year since I had seen it.
-Way too long.
+Seeing the ocean brought tears to my eyes.
+It was like seeing a good friend after a long absence.

-I had been dying to visit the Valle de Guadalupe for a couple of years now.
+I was going to Ensenada because I had been trying to visit the Valle de Guadalupe, Mexico’s wine country, for a couple of years now.
 This trip I was going to make it happen.
 And I did.
 Again the food, the wine, and the history blew me away.
 Did you know this region has the oldest winery on the continent?
 I could easily spend a month there.